FranklinFV/hwk1_fintech_case_study_sofi/README.md

 ### **SoFi's History:**
 SOFI, also known as Social Finance, Inc was founded in the year 2011 by Mike Cagney, Dan Macklin, James Finnigan and Ian Brady, who at the time, were graduate students at Stanford School of business.
 The initial goal was to provide an accessible and affordable funding alternative to students and graduates that have incurred debt to fund their education.

-[Time magazine][Time_mag] (2012) reported that Stanford ran the pilot program to test the idea of this personal finance endeavor in 2011,  40 alumni contributed a total of $2 million dollars as the seed capital for the program.
+Time magazine(2012) reported that Stanford ran the pilot program to test the idea of this personal finance endeavor in 2011,  40 alumni contributed a total of $2 million dollars as the seed capital for the program.
 This initial funding was allocated among 85 students attending business graduate school.

 After seeing the success of the pilot program, SoFi extended their lending program nationally in 2012, to a total of 40 universities and an estimated $150 million allocated to student loans.
 This money was funded by the alumni.
 SoFi’s used the crowdsourcing lending model which allowed to considerably reduce the administrative fees of a traditional bank and those savings were passed to the customer (Okland, 2021).
 In addition, SoFi had a low loan default rate (almost 0%, whereas the national average was 14%) thanks to reducing this risk by pairing students with alumni lenders.
 This "pairing" strategy gave the students the opportunity to leverage the skills and connections of their respective lenders which at the same time allowed them to better fulfill their loan obligations.

 SoFi’s innovative strategy attracted different investors from the financial and private sectors, which allowed SoFi to raise $2.4 billion in equity and debt among those investors were: Peter Thiel, Soft Bank, Silver Lake, Third Point and Baseline Ventures.
 According to CNBC, SoFi’s valuation in May 2020 was $4.8 billion (CNBC, 2021).
 In April 2021, SoFi agreed to go public and was acquired by a SPAC (a Special Purpose Acquisition Company) led by Chamath Palihapitiya, raised $2.4 billion  and because of this merger SoFi was valued at $8.7 billion.
 >“The company is projecting adjusted net revenue of $3.7 billion by 2025 and earnings before interest, taxes, depreciation, and amortization (EBITDA) of $1.18 billion (The Motley Fool & Berkowitz, 2021)”.

-` `
-` `

 ## **Business Activities:**